 - You are capable to manage, direct and assist with the composition of deliverables towards the funding authority;

 - You are capable to write and present scientific papers about your work;

 - You will be working with international partners from across NATO as well as with other researchers of the CISS department.
 The ability to work well in a team is therefore an absolute must.

-- The applicant shall have excellent knowledge of English (oral / written)
+- The applicant shall have excellent knowledge of English (oral and written);

-- Probable date of recruitment will be as soon as possible, in consultation with the applicant
+- Probable date of recruitment: as soon as possible from the 1st of September 2021, in consultation with the applicant;

-- Status: The candidate will be offered an open-ended contract with the patrimony of the Royal Military Academy for a full-time employment.
-This does not imply that the candidate will be a civil servant
+- The candidate will be offered an open-ended contract with the patrimony of the Royal Military Academy for a full-time employment.
+This does not imply that the candidate will be a civil servant;

-- Wage scale: A11 (holders of a Master’s degree) / A21 (Ir or holders of a Master’s degree in Engineering) / A22 (holders of a PhD)
+- Wage scale: A11 (holders of a Master’s degree in Science) / A21 (Ir or holders of a Master’s degree in Engineering) / A22 (holders of a PhD);

-- Workplace: The usual workplace is the Royal Military Academy, 1000 Brussels, occasional travels abroad are possible as well as measurement campaigns off campus and meetings at partner’s premises
+- The usual workplace is the Royal Military Academy, 1000 Brussels, occasional travels abroad are possible as well as measurement campaigns off campus and meetings at partner’s premises.